 Mojitos have nothing on these “mini-jitos.”
 This non-alcoholic, kid-friendly drink is light, fruity, and refreshing.
 Plus, there’s muddling.
 Not enough foods get muddled, in our opinion.

-In honor of spring, we thought we’d make a kid-friendly, nonalcoholic mojito, which we’re calling a “mini-jito” (after rejecting other ideas such as “no-jitos” and “mo-wee-tos”).
+In honor of spring, we made this “mini-jito” (after rejecting other ideas such as “no-jitos” and “mo-wee-tos”).
 We’re inspired by the beautiful California strawberries we’re finding in markets now – they’re amazingly sweet and juicy – and the fresh green herbs that are popping up everywhere in our garden.

-The best part about these mini-jitos is that the kids do most of the work (muddling, that is) and there’s no wrong way to do it.
+The best part about these mini-jitos is that the kids do most of the work (muddling, that is).
 You can enjoy these mini-jitos poolside or at a garden party, or you can just have them whenever you feel like it and fantasize about being somewhere else.

-3. Select four to six tall glasses for serving (we used tall jam jars; if you have small kids you might want to use tall plastic cups).
+Select four to six tall glasses for serving (we used tall jam jars; if you have small kids you might want to use tall plastic cups).
 In each glass, place two strawberries and two mint leaves.
-“Muddle” the strawberries by coarsely mashing them with a muddler or a pestle.
+"Muddle" the strawberries by coarsely mashing them with a muddler or a pestle.
 Pour the crushed ice mixture into each glass.
 Garnish with strawberries and mint leaves; serve immediately.
-Serves 4 to 6.

 Have you muddled anything before?
 You basically need a thick wooden stick-like implement, as shown here by our kid.
 If you don’t happen to have a muddle, you can use any wooden handle, such as the handle of a wooden spoon.

 The nice thing about “muddling” is that there’s no wrong way to do it, so if you want a way to keep little hands busy, let them muddle to their heart’s content.